Juana Matias

-Juana B. Matias is a Dominican-American politician and attorney from the Commonwealth of Massachusetts.
+Juana B. Matias is a Dominican-American politician and attorney who is the Massachusetts Secretary of Housing and Livable Communities.
 A member of the Democratic Party, she served in the Massachusetts House of Representatives from 2017 to 2019.

 Biography

 Matias was born in the Dominican Republic, and her family moved to the United States when she was five years old.
 Matias earned her bachelor's degree in political science and criminal justice from the University of Massachusetts Boston and a Juris Doctor from Suffolk University Law School.
 She worked as an immigration advocate before going to work for her family's construction company, and she was admitted to the Massachusetts bar in June 2016.
 Matias ran successfully for the 16th Essex seat in the Massachusetts House of Representatives in the 2016 elections, defeating incumbent Marcos Devers by receiving 48.8% of the vote in a three-way race.